Generic Name: Cefoxitin sodium

 After the periods mentioned above, any unused solutions should be discarded.

-Cefoxitin for Injection, USP is a dry white to almost white powder supplied in Pharmacy Bulk Package Bottle.
-Each Pharmacy Bulk Package Bottle contains Cefoxitin sodium equivalent to10 grams of Cefoxitin as follows:
+Cefoxitin FOR INJECTION, USP is a dry white to off-white powder supplied in Pharmacy Bulk Package Bottles containing Cefoxitin sodium equivalent to 10 grams of Cefoxitin as follows:

 Special storage instructions

-Cefoxitin for Injection, USP in the dry state should be stored between 2º to 25ºC (36º to 77ºF).
-Avoid exposure to temperatures above 50ºC.
-The dry material as well as solutions tend to darken, depending on storage conditions; product potency, however, is not adversely affected.
+Cefoxitin FOR INJECTION, USP in the dry state should be stored between 2° to 25°C (36° to 77°F).
+Avoid exposure to temperatures above 50°C. The dry material as well as solutions tend to darken, depending on storage conditions; product potency, however, is not adversely affected.

-Two double-blind, randomized studies compared the efficacy of a single 2 gram intravenous dose of Cefoxitin for Injection to a single 2 gram intravenous dose of cefotetan in the prevention of surgical site-related infection (major morbidity) and non-site-related infections (minor morbidity) in patients following cesarean section.
-In the first study, 82/98 (83.7%) patients treated with Cefoxitin for Injection and 71/95 (74.7%) patients treated with cefotetan experienced no major or minor morbidity.
-The difference in the outcomes in this study (95% CI: -0.03, +0.21) was not statistically significant.
-In the second study, 65/75 (86.7%) patients treated with Cefoxitin for Injection and 62/76 (81.6%) patients treated with cefotetan experienced no major or minor morbidity.
-The difference in the outcomes in this study (95% Cl: -0.08, +0.18) was not statistically significant.
+Two double-blind, randomized studies compared the efficacy of a single 2 gram intravenous dose of Cefoxitin FOR INJECTION to a single 2 gram intravenous dose of cefotetan in the prevention of surgical site-related infection (major morbidity) and non-site-related infections (minor morbidity) in patients following cesarean section.
+In the first study, 82/98 (83.7%) patients treated with Cefoxitin FOR INJECTION and 71/95 (74.7%) patients treated with cefotetan experienced no major or minor morbidity.
+The difference in the outcomes in this study (95% CI: –0.03, +0.21) was not statistically significant.
+In the second study, 65/75 (86.7%) patients treated with Cefoxitin FOR INJECTION and 62/76 (81.6%) patients treated with cefotetan experienced no major or minor morbidity.
+The difference in the outcomes in this study (95% CI: –0.08, +0.18) was not statistically significant.

 In clinical trials of patients with intra-abdominal infections due to Bacteroides fragilis group microorganisms, eradication rates at 1 to 2 weeks posttreatment for isolates were in the range of 70% to 80%.
 Eradication rates for individual species are listed below:

-1. Clinical and Laboratory Standards Institute (CLSI).
-Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard - Ninth Edition, CLSI Document M07-A9, Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA, 2012.
+- Clinical and Laboratory Standards Institute (CLSI).
+Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard - Ninth Edition, CLSI Document M07 A9, Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA, 2012.

 † Clinitest is a trademark of Siemens Healthcare Diagnostics Inc.